Get Help Now

 Centro Legal Event Raises Funds for Low-Cost Legal Services As a legal nonprofit, Centro Legal offers fee and low-cost legal services as a pathway to a better life for those that need it.

-Raising Over $685,000 to Help Children In Need – The American Family Children’s Hospital Radiothon Hupy and Abraham, S.C.
+The American Family Children’s Hospital Radiothon Hupy and Abraham, S.C.
 Partner Chad Kreblin was on the air over the radio to support the American Family Children’s Hospital Radiothon in Madison, Wisconsin.